renatobrf/prompts4liberty/README.md

 # Contributing

 # Main street
-- create a python script for "describing a specific purpose"?
+- create a python script for "describing a specific purpose".
+- create a node.js frontend based on this service.
-- add inteligence in this script? (sharing a file reference)
+- add inteligence in this script. (sharing a file reference)

 # Performance score
 This is a simple script to execute a performance validation in a personal computer - creating a score before 30 seconds of execution.